LUCIT-Systems-and-Development/unicorn-depthcache-cluster-for-binance/README.md

 - **HTTP Access**: DepthCache values can be retrieved through HTTP using both synchronous and asynchronous methods provided by [UBLDC](https://unicorn-binance-local-depth-cache.docs.lucit.tech/unicorn_binance_local_depth_cache.html#module-unicorn_binance_local_depth_cache.cluster).
+- **Top Performance**The entire code base is deployed in the Kubernetes cluster as a compiled C-Extention!

 ## Current State